RiceLinTW/ricelin.me/README.md

 And I think I could be one of the changers.

-* Now I am developing Apps with Swift language, focusing on CoreLocation framework.
+* Now focusing on developing Apps with Swift language.
-* Experienced in connecting RESTful API, communicating with UI designers.
+* Experienced in connecting RESTful API and communicating with UI designers.
-* Future I'd like to study on software-hardware integration, such like beacons, smarthome and drone controller apps.
+* Also have experience in beacons and Bluetooth devices connection.

 ## On the Apple Appstore
 * [ToBe達人影音網](https://itunes.apple.com/tw/app/tobeone/id1146702300?mt=8)